 To validate the design of the information-provision experiment (and the econometric model) used in the field experiment, we designed a complementary survey.
-This complementary survey was included in the same RCT pre-registration as the field experiment and was conducted through Amazon Mechanical Turk around the same dates as the field experiment: from June 5th to June 15th, 2020.
-We followed several best practices for recruiting individuals in Mturk.53 The full survey instrument is attached as Appendix G, and is summarized next.
+This complementary survey was included in the same RCT pre-registration as the field experiment and was conducted through Amazon Mechanical Turk around the same dates as the field experiment, from June 5, 2020, to June 15, 2020.
+We followed several best practices for recruiting individuals in MTurk.54 The full survey instrument is attached as Appendix G and is summarized here.
 This survey experiment starts by eliciting the (prior) beliefs about the average property tax rate in the subject's county.
-After that elicitation, we conduct the information-provision stage, where a random half of the subjects receive accurate information about the average tax rate in their county.
+Then, in the information-provision stage, a random half of the subjects receive accurate information about the average tax rate in their county.
 Next, we re-elicit the (posterior) beliefs.
-With this information, we can measure how prior beliefs are distributed and how individuals update those beliefs in light of the information provided to them.
+With this information, we measure how prior beliefs are distributed and how individuals update those beliefs in light of the information provided to them.

-We collected responses from 2,065 U.S. homeowners.54 The main results from the Mturk Survey are presented in Figure 5.
+We collected responses from 2,065 U.S. homeowners.55 Figure 5 presents the main results from the MTurk Survey.
 Figure 5.a shows subjects' initial misperceptions regarding average property taxes.
-The x-axis corresponds to the household's actual relative taxes in 2019: that is, the difference between the average tax rate in the county and the household's own tax rate.
+The x-axis corresponds to the household's actual relative taxes in 2019, that is, the difference between the average tax rate in the county and the household's own tax rate.
 The y-axis shows the individual's prior beliefs about the relative taxes in 2019.
-A slope of 1 would correspond to the case of accurate perceptions.
+A slope of 1 corresponds with accurate perceptions.
 Instead, the coefficient (0.237) falls significantly short of 1, indicating significant misperceptions.
 More precisely, Figure 5.a shows that the misperceptions are systematically skewed toward the middle: individuals who pay more than average underestimate how much they pay relative to others, and individuals who pay less than average overestimate how much they pay.
 Indeed, this type of middle-bias has been documented in a variety of settings (Cruces et al., 2013).
-As a result, we would expect individuals toward the left side of the x-axis in Figure 5.a to update their beliefs downwards, while individuals toward the right side of the x-axis should update their beliefs upwards.
+As a result, we expect individuals toward the left side of the x-axis in Figure 5.a to update their beliefs downwards and individuals toward the right side of the x-axis to update their beliefs upwards.

-53 For more details about the design and implementation of this survey, see Appendix A.5.3.
+$^{^{54}}$ For more details about the design and implementation of this survey, see Appendix A.5.3.

-54 Appendix A.1.3 provides descriptive statistics for this sample.
-We show that, in terms of their observable characteristics, the Mturk sample is certainly not identical to the other samples used in this paper, but not wildly different either.
+55 Appendix A.1.3 provides descriptive statistics for this sample.
+We show that, in terms of observable characteristics, the MTurk sample is not identical to the other samples used in this paper but not wildly different either.